- Communication Studies

 The Communication Studies programs of study are part of the Department of Communication Studies and Psychology in the School of Arts and Humanities.

 Huntingdon’s Communication Studies program focuses on students’ understanding of the elements involved with both how and why humans communicate the way they do in various contexts.
-The major covers both rhetorical and social scientific studies to provide students with many ways of analyzing and understanding communication.
-Communication Studies major course work covers subjects such as the effects of communication by media on society; interpersonal communication; communication and persuasion theories; rhetorical theory and criticism; public relations; and public communication.
+The major covers both rhetorical and social science approaches to provide students with many ways of analyzing and understanding communication.
+Communication Studies major course work covers subjects such as the effects of media on society; interpersonal communication; theories of communication; rhetorical theory and criticism; and public relations.
 A strong liberal arts core curriculum places special emphasis on the development and mastery of critical thinking and analysis skills.

 The knowledge and skills gained through the Huntingdon Communication Studies major provide a framework for graduate study or for careers in sales and marketing, public relations, promotion, event planning, media, business, and a number of other fields.
 Special features include: